1. Video Storage Replacement

-For shops that have been tested by the events of 2020, live security guards may seem like the only sensible investment.
+For shops that have been tested by recent social events, live security guards may seem like the only sensible investment.
 However, hiring live guards can be a costly expenditure.
 In 2021, consider the alternative of a virtual security guard service; this entails a team of remote security professionals monitoring the location on live video.
 The service includes two-way voice technology so that people onsite can speak directly to the security service if needed (and, so that the remote guards can speak to trespassers).
 A virtual security guard service can also include afterhours patrols to mitigate loitering, dumpster diving, vandalism and other prohibited activity.

 5. Network Infrastructure

 Security services are only as good as the network they rely on.
 When retailers have limited bandwidth, security devices may be forced to compete with other important applications (the point-of-sale system, for example).
 The only way to make sure all this technology is operating effectively is to optimize the network infrastructure: bandwidth, 4G/5G wireless connectivity technology and routers.
 While putting together the 2021 budget, retailers should identify any gaps in network infrastructure and invest in solutions to fill those gaps.

 These are five security technology investments for budget-minded retailers this year.
 To inquire about any of the solutions suggested here, contact Accel Communications.
 We will be glad to answer your questions.